-- Create a course Check-In Procedure, such as a discussion forum, an introductory email that students send to the class, or a self-assessment.
 Simply having the student login for the first day of class is not enough.
-Federal guidelines designed to prevent financial aid fraud state that student logins do not count as participation. - State the last day for Check-In to occur.
-For example the second or third day after the course begins. - Require students to complete ALL assignments in the first learning unit by the due date. - Be specific as to the exact day, date and time of your drop deadline.
+Federal guidelines designed to prevent financial aid fraud state that student logins do not count as participation.
+Be specific as to the exact day, date and time of your drop deadline.